ai4copernicus-bids2023/ai4copernicus-bids2023.github.io/README.md

 ## Registration

-To register, visit [the BiDS registration](https://www.bigdatafromspace2023.org/registration) and register as participant to the "AI4Copernicus tools and methods for bridging AI and EO" event in Group 3.
+To register, visit the [BiDS registration page](https://www.bigdatafromspace2023.org/registration) and register as participant to the "AI4Copernicus tools and methods for bridging AI and EO" event in Group 3.

 ## Description